Juniper/py-jnpr-wlc/README.md

 # ABOUT

-  Python module for Juniper Wireless Lan Controller (WLC) product
+  Python module for Juniper Wireless LAN Controller (WLC) product

 **STATUS**: Experimental, under active development.
 The WLC XML API is not public, but can be made available to existing customers.